grafana/grafana-image-renderer/docs/sources/troubleshooting.md

 ## I want to use Linux namespaces for better isolation

 Pass in `--browser.namespaced`.
-This is unsupported; if you want to report a bug, please disable this first.
+This is unsupported; if you want to report a bug, disable this first.
 This requires Linux.

 ## I want to change the default timezone